saumyaariyawansha/Python_Project/README.md

 * Python and SQL show the best combination of demand and salary:
     * Python: High median salary (around $98K) with 35% job postings.
     * SQL: Slightly lower salary (about $90K) but extremely high demand (55% of job postings).

-Medium Demand, High Salary:
+#### Low Demand, High Salary:

-* Oracle and SQL Server offer high salaries ($94K-$96K), but their job demand is more moderate, ranging between 10%-20%.
+* Oracle and SQL Server offer high salaries ($94K-$92K), but their job demand is very low, around 5%.

-#### In-Demand Analytical Tools:
+#### In-Demand Analytical and Programming Tools:

-* Excel: High demand (45% of job postings), but lower median salary ($86K).
+* Excel: High demand (more than 40% of job postings), but lower median salary (~$84K).
-* Tableau: Balances demand and salary with 30% of job postings and a median salary of about $92K.
+* Programming skills like R, and Power BI provide salaries around $90K-$92K range, with moderate demand, around 20% of the postings.

-#### Programming and Databases:
+#### Data Visualization Tools:

-* Programming skills like R, Go, and Power BI provide salaries in the $90K range, with moderate demand between 15%-25%.
+* Tableau, Balances demand and salary with more than 30% of job postings and a median salary of about $92K.
-* Database skills like SQL Server are valuable, offering higher salaries but with lower demand compared to SQL.
+* Power BI has less demand but still manages to earn around $90K.

-Lower Demand, Lower Salary:
+#### Lower Demand, Lower Salary:

 * PowerPoint and Word are lower-paying skills (around $82K-$85K) with limited demand (under 10% of job postings).

-#### Optimal Skills summary:
+#### :memo: Optimal Skills summary:

 * SQL and Python stand out as essential skills for data analysts, offering the best combination of high salary and high demand.
-* Advanced analytical tools like Tableau and Power BI are also highly relevant, with balanced salary and demand.
+* Data Visualization tools like Tableau and Power BI are also highly relevant, with balanced salary and demand.
 * Database management skills such as SQL Server and Oracle offer significant salary benefits despite lower demand.